Levana-Protocol/perps-tutorial/README.md

 The wildcards are shorthands to make typical examples easy, e.g. running on a sei vs. osmosis chain and native vs. pyth oracle.

 For example, `npm run osmosis-open-close-position` will go through an open/close cycle (and deposit liquidity) on an osmosis market with a pyth oracle
-For example, `npm run sei-open-close-position-native` will go through an open/close cycle (and deposit liquidity) on a sei market with a native oracle
+For example, `npm run sei-open-close-position` will go through an open/close cycle (and deposit liquidity) on a sei market with a native oracle

 Of course, feel free to modify any of this as needed, the purpose of this repo is educational or to bootstrap your own custom project.
 Go for it!